unionai-oss/llm-fine-tuning/README.md

-# LLM Fine Tuning
+# 🤖🔧 LLM Fine Tuning

-A fine-tuning project for LLMs on Flyte
+This repository contains is the Union.ai open source codebase for running LLM fine-tuning jobs on Flyte or Union Cloud.

-## Setup
+## 💻 Setup

 ```bash
 python -m venv ~/venvs/llm-fine-tuning